-Multi-story buildings should step down toward existing neighborhoods, as shown here.
+Multi-story buildings should step down, as shown here, to establish a better relationship to smaller adjacent development.

-At major intersections, corner treatments may include the creation of a landmark roof form,
+At major intersections, corner treatments may include the creation of a landmark roof form, ample use smaller roofs over porches or other architectural elements at the building base.